European Sperm Bank was founded in Copenhagen, Denmark in 2004. We recruit sperm donors in the UK, Denmark, Germany and the Netherlands.

 Thorough guidance and service throughout the process of conceiving your child - including free consultations with an experienced advisor.

 To ensure the best chance of pregnancy, we only approve donors who have excellent sperm quality.

-All donors are approved by our Medical Director, a clinical genetic specialist, after completing a donor screening process that takes several months.
+All donors are approved by our Medical Team, who are clinical geneticist specialists, after completing a donor screening process that takes several months.
 The screening process vets the overall health of the donor candidates and disqualifies candidates with common hereditary diseases.

 We know that the path to parenthood can be overwhelming, so we take the time to ensure that you feel well-informed and safe throughout the process.
 Our team has vast experience with guiding women and couples on topics like choosing a donor, finding a clinic or how to order donor sperm.

 We strive to make the process as simple and straightforward as possible for you.
 If you would like personal guidance on your fertility journey, you can book a consultation with an advisor.

 There's no room for error when it comes to packaging and shipping donor sperm.